NBISweden/aMeta/README.md

 ### aMeta fails almost immediately on FastQC / MultiQC step with "Missing Input Files" error, why?

 Most common reason is that the `samples.tsv` file your prepared was not tab-delimited (see section `Quick start` above).
 Also, please double-check that the sample names in the first column exactly match the names of the fastq-files in the second column in the the `samples.tsv` file, again please carefully read the details of the `samples.tsv` file preparation in the `Quick start` section.
+Finally, please avoid complex naming of your files such as **sample+1-bact_lib1+AAC_1-R1.fastq.gz** as it might potentially lead to problems with correct parsing and the "Missing Input Files" error.

 ### My fastq-files do not contain adapters, how can I skip the adapter removal step?